python/cpython/Doc/c-api/unicode.rst

    Intern the argument *\*string* in place.
 The argument must be the address of a pointer variable pointing to a Python Unicode string object.
-If there is an existing interned string that is the same as *\*string*, it sets *\*string* to it (decrementing the reference count of the old string object and incrementing the reference count of the interned string object), otherwise it leaves *\*string* alone and interns it (incrementing its reference count).
+If there is an existing interned string that is the same as *\*string*, it sets *\*string* to it (releasing the reference to the old string object and creating a new :term:`strong reference` to the interned string object), otherwise it leaves *\*string* alone and interns it (creating a new :term:`strong reference`).
-   (Clarification: even though there is a lot of talk about reference counts, think of this function as reference-count-neutral; you own the object after the call if and only if you owned it before the call.)
+   (Clarification: even though there is a lot of talk about references, think of this function as reference-neutral; you own the object after the call if and only if you owned it before the call.)